Lwiindi

-Lwiindi is an annual festival of the Tonga people of might southern Zambia.
-It is a thanksgiving ceremony to appease the gods for the good rains and haverst.
+Lwiindi is an annual festival of the Tonga people of southern Zambia.
+It is a thanksgiving ceremony to appease the gods for the good rains and harvest.
 A number of farm produce are brought for display.
 The ceremony usually attracts people from around the country and outside.
-It takes place at a Place called Gonde, near Chief Monze's place in Monze District.
-The dates for this ceremony is normally, the first weekend of July during the country's Heroes and Unity holidays.
+It takes place at a place called Gonde, near Chief Monze's place in Monze District.
+The dates for this ceremony is normally, the first weekend of July during the country's Heroes' Day and Unity Day holidays.